fhem/fhem-docker/README.md

     Note that some essential global configuration that is affecting FHEM during startup is being enforced using FHEM\_GLOBALATTR environment variable (nofork=0 and updateInBackground=1; logfile and pidfilename accordingly, based on environment variables LOGFILE and PIDFILE).
 These settings cannot be changed during runtime in FHEM and any setting that might be in your configDB configuration will be overwritten the next time you save your configuration.
 It might happen that FHEM will show you some warnings as part of the "message of the day" (motd attribute), stating that an attribute is read-only.
 That's okay, just clear that message and save your FHEM configuration at least once so the configuration is back in sync.

-    Last but not least you need to make sure the telnet device configuration [described above](#role-of-the-telnet-device-in-fhem) is correct.
+    Only for v3 and lower: Last but not least you need to make sure the telnet device configuration [described above](#role-of-the-telnet-device-in-fhem) is correct.

 * Starting the demo:
     To start the demo environment: